aimer63/fire/docs/config.md

   Mean and standard deviation of annual short-term reserve (cash) returns.

 - **fun_mu, fun_sigma** _(float)_
-  Mean and standard deviation of annual "fun money" (e.g., crypto, silver) returns.
+  Mean and standard deviation of annual "fun money" (e.g., hight volatility assets like crypto, commodities... or any combination of such assets) returns.

 - **real_estate_mu, real_estate_sigma** _(float)_
   Mean and standard deviation of annual real estate returns (capital gains, net of maintenance).